aaronchiuwei/cse15l-lab-reports/lab1.md

 # cd
 <br>![Image](cd1.png)
 <br>**Working Directory** -> `/home`
 <br>**Reason for Output** -> The command `cd` is used to switch the current working directory to the given path.
 Therefore, there is no output and the working directory was not changed since no path was provided.
-However, if 'cd' was called inside a directory, the current working path is swithed to the home directory.
+However, if 'cd' was called inside a directory with no arguments, the current working path is swithed to the home directory.
 <br>**Error** -> No
 <br>
 <br> ![Image](cd2.png)